lumalabs/ComfyUI-LumaAI-API/README.md

 For images, the node will always save the image locally, but you can set the `filename` to save it with a custom name.

+**Notes: Duration and resolution parameters are only supported for Ray 2 and Ray 2 Flash models.**

 ### LumaAIClient

 This node is used to create a LumaAI client.

-### Ray2Text2Video

-This node is used to generate a video from a text prompt with the latest and most powerful model, Ray2.

 ### LumaText2Video

 This node is used to generate a video from a text prompt.
+You can now choose between different models and resolutions.

 ### LumaImage2Video

 This node is used to generate a video from an image.
 The image can be used as the first or last frame.
+You can now choose between different models and resolutions.

 ### LumaInterpolateGenerations

 This node is used to interpolate between two generations.
+You can now choose between different models and resolutions.

 ### LumaExtendGeneration

 This node is used to extend a generation.
 You can choose to extend before or after the generation.
+You can now choose between different models and resolutions.

+### LumaUpscaleGeneration

+This node is used to upscale a generation.

+### LumaAddAudio2Video

+This node is used to add audio to a video.
+When using this node with `Preview Video` node, you will notice that the audio won't play in comfy.
+For that, right click on the video and select `Open Image`, which will open the video in a new tab and you will be able to hear the audio.

 ### LumaPreviewVideo